My Side of the Island: Staying Off-grid on a Scottish Island

 I shouldered my Lidl bag and stashed the trolley behind a rock to collect on the way back.

-Once at the Bothy, I lived without electricity, boiled all my water to make it safe to drink, and mastered the eccentricities of the wood burner to keep warm at night.
+At the Bothy, I lived without electricity, boiled all my water to make it safe to drink, and mastered the eccentricities of the wood burner to keep warm at night.

 Of course, stripping back the luxuries of life is entirely the point of an escape like this.
 It provides perspective on modern life and leaves us open to receive what the writer Thoreau describes as ‘the tonic of wildness’.